 - You may install varying memory sizes in Channel A and Channel B. The system maps the total size of the lower-sized channel for the dual-channel configuration.
 Any excess memory from the higher-sized channel is then mapped for single-channel operation. - Always install DIMMs with the same CAS latency.
-For optimum compatibility, it is recommended that you obtain memory modules from the same vendor. - If you install four 1GB memory modules, the system may only recognize less than 3GB of total memory because of address space allocation for other critical functions.
-This limitation appears on Windows[®] Vista 32-bit / Windows[®] XP 32-bit operation systems since it does not support Physical Address Extension (PAE) mode. - If you install Windows[®] Vista 32-bit / Windows[®] XP 32-bit operation system, a total memory of less than 3GB is recommended. - This motherboard does not support memory modules made up of 128 Mb chips or double sided x16 memory modules. - Q - Due to chipset limitation, this motherboard can only support up to 8 GB on the operating systems listed below.
-You may install a maximum of 2 GB DIMMs on each slot.
+For optimum compatibility, it is recommended that you obtain memory modules from the same vendor. - If you install four 1 GB memory modules, the system may only recognize less than 3GB because the address space is reserved for other critical functions.
+This limitation appears on Windows® XP/Vista 32-bit operation system which does not support Physical Address Extension (PAE). - If you install Windows® XP/Vista 32-bit operation system, a total memory of less than 3GB is recommended. - This motherboard does not support memory modules made up of 128 Mb chips.